Yoga classes to support cancer recovery

 -

-Body scan meditation
+Body scan meditation.
+Preview here

-" Having completed the Healing the Whole Person Yoga For Cancer Course, I would highly recommend it.
+" Having completed the 6-Week Yoga For Cancer Course, I would highly recommend it.
 The course is online, so you can take it at your own pace and in your own environment.
 It is very easy to access, and Morven's nature is welcoming and really supportive.
 Over the duration of the course Morven gently encourages you to be more present with yourself, reconnecting with your body, in a way that is loving, kind and nurturing.
 She breaks the content of each part down with clear suggestions, always giving you ways to tailor it to your individual needs.
 It's a course that you can revisit when you like, and hopefully one day feel empowered to take the bits you love, to create your own practice with confidence" - Clare T.

 Over six sessions, the course aims to support: